ahnaftahmid04/CSE108JavaFXProject/README.md

 1. Add a new restaurant
 2. Add a new food item to the menu of a restaurant

 Addition of a new restaurant and a new food item will not be reflected in the client side until the client side is restarted.
+The server is a console based application.

 ## Restaurant Side
 The restaurant side will display: